ppkgtmm/pk/src/contents/hotel-bookings-etl.md

     **Reason :** To read and prepare change events into suitable format for destination

-- using SCD type 2 for dimension tables
+- using slowly changing dimension (SCD) type 2 for dimension tables

     **Reason :** To capture both current and historical versions of data